 What is ciprofloxacin?

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
-However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I take ciprofloxacin.
 Can it make it harder for me to get pregnant?